 Required Parameters Description LogFile Output log file generated when the batch script is executed.
 Workspace Workspace file (.rwp).
 StageDir Staging directory for incoming source files.
 Optional Parameters Description Entity or entity type of source files.
 Default is .
-Project Project.
-Default is the default project.

-Oracle Only Parameters Description Drop Whether to drop repository indexes.
+5 Oracle Only Parameters Description Drop Whether to drop repository indexes.
 Specify: Auto, to let the script determine whether to drop repository indexes based on the number of files to be processed.
 Yes, to drop repository indexes.
 No, to not drop repository indexes.
 Dropping repository indexes generally improves performance when a large number of files need to be processed.
 Dropped indexes are restored when processing is complete.
 Default is No.